SynapseIP Help

 Result Set Table:Patent and publication rows (with CPC codes and external links) illustrate the data supporting the IP overview analysis and insights.

-(Optional) Group by Assignee:Enable to view a KNN graph and per-assignee opportunity and risk confidence signals for potential gap, bridge opportunity*, crowd-out risk, and focus convergence risk.
+(Optional) Group by Assignee:Enable to view a KNN graph and per-assignee opportunity and risk confidence signals for potential gaps, bridge opportunities, and crowd-out and focus convergence risks.

 Example Use Cases: AI/ML investment decisions, R&D opportunity identification, competitive threat assessment, and understanding where R&D focus is shifting in and around specific technology areas in the context of AI/ML.